WinterWolfSV/Cobblemon_Quests/README.md

 The Cobblemon Quests mod is released under the CC-BY-NC-4.0 License.
 This license allows you to use, modify, and distribute the mod for non-commercial purposes, as long as you credit the original author and include a copy of the license in any redistributed versions.

+## Feature requests

+The best way to request a feature is to contact me directly over discord (winterwolfsv).
+Otherwise, in lack of a discord account, GitHub issues can be used to request features as well.

 ## Bugs and Feedback